 Cassadaga, home to the Cassadaga Spiritualist Camp

 Need some healing energy, guidance on love, career, or your life’s journey?
-Open your heart to another small town called Cassadaga, home to the Cassadaga Spiritualist Camp, one of the oldest spiritual communities in the Southeastern United States.
-Established in 1875 as a spiritual retreat; it is home to a community of spiritual practitioners who will give you a reading through their clairvoyant powers and mediums, including astrology, numerology or tarot.
+Open your heart to another small town called Cassadaga.
+This is home to the Cassadaga Spiritualist Camp, one of the oldest spiritual communities in the Southeastern United States.
+Established in 1875 as a spiritual retreat; it is home to a community of spiritual practitioners who will give you a reading through their clairvoyant powers and mediums, including astrology, numerology, or tarot.
 Spiritualists are on hand to illuminate your “heart’s truth,” welcoming both believers and skeptics.
 Top it off with lunch at the Cassadaga Hotel’s restaurant, Sinatra’s.

 DeBary Hall was once a hunting lodge and now open to the public

-Frederick deBary was a very successful European merchant who built an 8,000 square foot hunting retreat along the banks of the St. Johns River in 1871.
-The retreat, Debary Hall, served as winter residence for his family and a destination for European royally, U.S. Presidents and many of America’s rich and famous including the Astors and Vanderbilts.
-Tucked away in a residential neighborhood in the City of DeBary, the lodge, DeBary Hall, is a beautiful example of 19th century architecture and provides a picture of life on the St. Johns in days past.
-Visitors can walk through history with a tour of the hunting lodge, stables and historic buildings including displays of old memorabilia and hunting artifacts.
+Frederick DeBary was a very successful European merchant who built an 8,000 square foot hunting retreat along the banks of the St. Johns River in 1871.
+The retreat, Debary Hall, served as the winter residence for his family and a destination for European royally, U.S. Presidents, and many of America’s rich and famous including the Astors and Vanderbilts.
+Tucked away in a residential neighborhood in the City of DeBary.
+DeBary Hall is a beautiful example of 19th-century architecture and provides a picture of life on St. Johns in days past.
+Visitors can walk through history with a tour of the hunting lodge, stables, and historic buildings including displays of old memorabilia and hunting artifacts.

 Motorsports Hall of Fame of America, Daytona Beach

 Racing History, the Daytona 500 International Speedway, and Biker Bars